-The pH sensor must be kept moist for the life of the sensor.
+After the pH sensor is moistened, it must be kept moist for the life of the sensor.

-The sensor fill solution has a shelf life of 2 years.
+The pH sensor fill solution has a shelf life of 2 years.
 Replace the fill solution every 5 to 6 months or when:

-- The sensor fails to calibrate within the acceptable slope and offset range. - Sensor readings vary.
+- The sensor fails to calibrate within the acceptable slope and offset range.

+- Sensor readings vary.

-- Readings during calibration at pH 7 are greater than +30 mV or less than -30 mV. - Sensor is slow to respond.
+- Readings during calibration at pH 7 are greater than

++30 mV or less than -30 mV.

+- Sensor is slow to respond.